n-rocher/RoadSegmentation/Readme.md

 3. R2U-Net - [paper](https://arxiv.org/abs/1802.06955)
 4. Attention R2U-Net

-I've trained those models using I7-7700K with one GTX 1060 and 28 Go of ram.
+I trained those models using an I7-7700K with a 6GB GTX 1060 and 28GB of RAM.

 # Categories
 Those are the categories trained to be segmented by the AI.

 <table class="categories">